cowboysdude/LED-Bed-Lights/stl/README.md

 ElectoCookie_Enclosure_V3 | Base box and lid for ElectroCookie/WLED controller
-ElecroCooke_Enclosure_V3_Top_Tabs | Same as above but with top/bottom mounting tabs ElectroCookie_Enclosure_V3_w_Tabs | Same as above but with side mounting tabs PIR_Sensor_Box_Tall | Base enclosure for D1 Mini and AM312 PIR Sensor
+ElecroCooke_Enclosure_V3_Top_Tabs | Same as above but with top/bottom mounting tabs ElectroCookie_Enclosure_V3_w_Tabs | Same as above but with side mounting tabs TOF_Sensor_Box_Tall | Base enclosure for D1 Mini and AM312 PIR Sensor

 (Click any of the .stl files above to see a preview).